ChrisnaMishra/materialize/doc/user/content/sql/create-source/webhook.md

 using the shared secret specified in the `CHECK` statement (`x-mz-api-key`) as the **API key name** for request validation.

-## Allowed characters
+## Disallowed characters
-Only alphanumeric characters, underscores and backslashes are valid within webhook names.
+Periods (dots, .) are not allowed in database, schema, or webhook names to prevent issues in the webhook destination url parsing.

 ## Related pages